HarmoWatch/ngx-redux-core/README.md

 #### 4. Create the reducer

 There's one more thing you need to do.
-You're firing an action, but at the moment no reducer is listening to it.
+You dispatch an action, but at the moment no reducer is listening to it.
 In order to change this, we need to create a reducer function that can make the state change as soon as the action is fired: